tueimage/8dm50-machine-learning/README.md

 The course covers a number of machine learning methods and concepts, including state-of-the-art deep learning methods, with example applications in the medical imaging and computational biology domains.

 ## Use of Canvas
 This GitHub page contains all the general information about the course and the study materials.
-The [Canvas page of the course](https://canvas.tue.nl/courses/17912) will be used only for sharing of course information that cannot be made public (e.g. Microsoft Teams links), submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
+The [Canvas page of the course](https://canvas.tue.nl/courses/21391) will be used only for sharing of course information that cannot be made public (e.g. Microsoft Teams links), submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
 The students are highly encouraged to use the Discussion section in Canvas.
 All general questions (e.g. issues with setting up the programming environment, error messages etc., general methodology questions) should be posted in the Discussion section.

 TLDR: GitHub is for content, Canvas for communication and submission of assignments.

 ## Schedule

 The course schedule is as follows:
-* **Lectures**, *time*: Wednesdays 08:45 - 10:45, *location*: Auditorium 10
+* **Lectures**, *general time*: Wednesdays 08:45 - 10:45
+** There is one exception: there is *additional* lecture on September 12 (Monday) and *no* lecture on September 21 (Wednesday).
-* **Guided self-study**, *time*: Wednesdays 10.45 - 12.45, *location*: Atlas -1.210
+* **Guided self-study**, *time*: Wednesdays 10.45 - 12.45

-If you are absent because you are ill or awaiting test results, you can view lecture recordings from the previous edition of the course with largely the same content.
-In addition, an online session with a teaching assistant that can help you with the practical assignments will be scheduled.
-Details will be provided on Canvas.

-TLDR: Lectures will be on-campus, there are on-online alternatives in case you have to be absent.

 ## Practical work